Jamestec/thesis/README.md

 # Thesis
-This first commit should be a clean clone of NASA's cFS repository (https://github.com/nasa/cFS) around December 2022 when work on the Thesis first started.
-The purpose of this commit is so you can see the changes my Thesis made.
+This version is what was used for the final Thesis demo.
+The code has not been cleaned up and files not organised.
+The cleaned up version should be on the master branch.

+The purpose of this branch is for reference if my cleaned up version does not work.

+Note that references to bitstreams are absolute, therefore the bitstreams folder should be copied to '/home/ubuntu/bitstreams' on the ZedBoard's SD card to copy my environment.